ABA Required Disclosures: Consumer Information Under ABA Standard 509

 See academic calendars.

-All entering students participate in the law school's Ex-L program, which begins during an elaborate and rigorous "first week" program designed to teach students the learning strategies they need to succeed in law school.
-Ex-L includes a structured study-group program in which groups of four to six students meet twice per week to apply cooperative learning strategies to their law school experience under the supervision of carefully trained and supervised upper-division students.
+All entering students participate in the law school's Academic Success Program, which begins during an elaborate and rigorous "first week" program designed to teach students the learning strategies they need to succeed in law school.
+Academic Success includes a structured study-group program in which groups of four to six students meet twice per week to apply cooperative learning strategies to their law school experience under the supervision of carefully trained and supervised upper-division students.
 Second- and third-year students satisfy advanced writing and oral presentation requirements and take one or more classes from a group of Perspectives on Law courses, and one or more classes from a group of Skills courses.

 - First-Year Program